kjs29/Python/Exercises/Guessing number!.md

 if the random number is lower than user's guess, it says 'down'

-Mkae sure to mention how many tries user has also.
+Make sure to mention how many tries user has also.

 <details>
   <summary>answer</summary>